Sensinki/web-app-from-scratch-2324/README.md

 ## Assignment

 1. Build your own SPA/Website with external data from an API with minimal 1 micro-interaction.
-2. A TeamApp with a collection of all the individual websites of your team members.
+2. A team app with a collection of all the individual websites of your team members.

 ## The requirements of the assessment